sramirez/spark-RELIEFFC-fselection/README.md

 ## Prerequisites:

-Continuous data must have 0 mean, and 1 std to achieve a better performing in REDUNDANCY estimations.
+RELIEF computations are required to be normalized to improve comparisons among feature ranks and nearest neighbor searches.
+Additionally, continuous data should have 0 mean, and 1 standard deviation for a better performing in REDUNDANCY estimations.
+We recommend to rely on MLLIB standard scaler to homogeneize data:
-Standard scaler in ML library may be used to fulfill this recommendation:

 https://spark.apache.org/docs/latest/ml-features.html#standardscaler

+Likewise, one-hot encoder is recommended for nominal features (unordered discrete data)

 ## Contributors